SimoneN64/Kaizen/docs/README-main-functions.md

 If you set `*appstate` during SDL_AppInit, this is where you should free that data, as this pointer will not be provided to your app again.

+The SDL_AppResult value that terminated the app is provided here, in case it's useful to know if this was a successful or failing run of the app.

+## Summary and Best Practices

+- **Always Include SDL_main.h in One Source File:** When working with SDL, remember that SDL_main.h must only be included in one source file in your project.
+Including it in multiple files will lead to conflicts and undefined behavior.

+- **Avoid Redefining main:** If you're using SDL's entry point system (which renames `main` to `SDL_main`), do not define `main` yourself.
+SDL takes care of this for you, and redefining it can cause issues, especially when linking with SDL libraries.

+- **Using SDL's Callback System:** If you're working with more complex scenarios, such as requiring more control over your application's flow (e.g., with games or apps that need extensive event handling), consider using SDL's callback system.
+Define the necessary callbacks and SDL will handle initialization, event processing, and cleanup automatically.

+- **Platform-Specific Considerations:** On platforms like Windows, SDL handles the platform-specific entry point (like `WinMain`) automatically.
+This means you don't need to worry about writing platform-specific entry code when using SDL.

+- **When to Skip SDL_main.h:** If you do not require SDL's custom entry point (for example, if you're integrating SDL into an existing application or a scripting environment), you can omit SDL_main.h.
+However, this will limit SDL's ability to abstract away platform-specific entry point details.